- Six GCSEs 9-4 (or A*-C)

-Learners will respond to an externally set task which will provide a number of starting points.
+You will respond to an externally set task which will provide a number of starting points.
 A response will be based on one of these options.

 Fine Art gives you a range of transferable skills which will support you in Higher Education and the work place.
 An art education creates creative and independent learners who have appreciation and respect for others.
 Fine Art is an exciting route in which pupils can gain strong skills in research, analysis and social development.
-Students will acquire new skills, techniques and understanding in a range of Fine Art mediums.
+You will acquire new skills, techniques and understanding in a range of Fine Art mediums.
 Pupils will work towards particular themes, ideas or issues and are encouraged to be experimental, innovative and enquiring in their approach.

 Careers / destinations

 This subject can lead into many jobs in the creative industries, such as Fine Art, architecture, advertising, illustrator, designer, printmaker, curator, teacher, lecturer, photographer, art therapist, interior designer, multimedia artist, stylist, art valuer, art, historian, film and tv, set designer, fashion to name a few.

 Art Exhibition Highlights 2021